 What category should I enter?

 In addition, organisations are also encouraged to submit entries for the main award categories.
-These categories are Asia’s Best Sustainability Report (Standalone), Asia’s Best Sustainability Report in Annual Report, Asia’s Best Integrated Report and Asia’s Best Sustainability Report (SME).
+These categories are Asia’s Best Sustainability Report (Standalone), Asia’s Best Sustainability Report (Within Annual Report), Asia’s Best Integrated Report and Asia’s Best Sustainability Report (SME).
 Do note that we will only accept entries into Asia’s Best Sustainability Report (Standalone) if the same report is entered into at least two other categories.

 Why do I have to enter my report into two other categories to be eligible for Asia’s Best Sustainability Report (Standalone)?